AnitaKamani/DL14002/DL14002_E1/README.md

 This model was totally hand coded to the scratch.
 2,3 and 5 layers of relu and sigmoid activation as output, zero and random initializations.

-as said before all forward and backward codes were hand coded.
+As said before all forward and backward codes were hand coded.

-You can find the project description [here](./DL1400_E1.pdf)
+You can find the project description [here](./DL14002_E1.pdf)